 The proprietary or confidential information belonging to the Company, those we do business with, and information concerning our customers and team members are extremely valuable assets and we must treat them with care.
 We should consider this and any other non-public information as confidential, and we must take measures to protect the information from unauthorized disclosure in any manner, whether verbally, electronically (such as via social media), or through paper or pictures.
 Confidential information should not be taken from or stored off Company premises or on personal devices.
-Team members should never share confidential information with someone who does not have permission to receive it.
 When employment ends for any reason, all confidential information should be returned to the Company.
-For more information, review the Information Security Policy and Insider Trading Policy, located on MyLockerRoom.
+For more information. review the Information Security Policy and Insider Trading Policy, located on MyLockerRoom.